nikop/steam-help/faqs/Steam Guard Mobile Authenticator.md

 ####  How do I log in using the authenticator?

-If your account has the authenticator enabled, you will be asked to enter your current code after you've entered your user name and password.
-* Open the Steam Mobile App.
-If you are logged in on your phone, go to the Steam Guard menu (the middle "shield" icon in the bottom navigation bar) to see the current code.
-(If you aren't logged in to Steam on your phone, your current code is displayed on the login page).
-* Enter the current code when you are asked to.
-Don't worry if the code on your phone turns red and changes, you still have a little bit of time left to enter the old code.

-You can't use a code more than once, and you can't use old codes.
-So if you just used a code, you should wait for the code to change before using another.
+After you've set up the mobile authenticator in the Steam Mobile App, you'll have three options for confirming your sign ins to the Steam Client or website.
+*  When you sign in to the Steam Client or the Steam website, use the mobile app to scan the QR code shown on the sign in form
+*  Or you can enter your name and password.
+Steam will then send a notification to your phone, asking you to confirm your sign in
+*  Or you can enter your name and password, then choose to enter the Steam Guard code from the mobile app (on the Steam Guard page select "Show Steam Guard code."

 **Never** share your authenticator codes with anyone, and don't type them in to a web site that isn't run by Valve.
 Steam Support will **never** ask for any of your codes.

 ![{STEAM_CLAN_IMAGE}/39983882/e2565c0aaf37bfeb129994bea45255e3f6b5ea66.jpg]({STEAM_CLAN_IMAGE}/39983882/e2565c0aaf37bfeb129994bea45255e3f6b5ea66.jpg)

-####  How do I log in using the QR code sign in?
+####  How do I sign in using a QR code?

 The Steam Mobile App allows you to scan a QR code to sign in to Steam on your PC or in a browser.
 Instead of entering your account name, password, and a Steam code - you can use the mobile app to scan QR code presented on the sign in panel.
 * Open the Steam Mobile App.
 If you are logged in on your phone, go to the Steam Guard menu (the middle "shield" icon in the bottom navigation bar) for the "Scan a QR code" prompt.
 * Hold your phone up to the Steam sign in panel and use the mobile app to scan the QR code.
 * After scanning the QR code, the app will show you a confirmation page with details about the sign in attempt, including a map and the approximate geolocation of the device you’re signing in to.
 If this information looks correct, approve the request to complete your login.

 #### Where is my mobile authenticator code?

-The Mobile Steam App provides the current authenticator code for your account.
-* Open the Steam Mobile App
-* If you're not logged in, you will see your current code on the login page.
-* If you're logged in, go to the Steam Guard menu, where your current code will be shown.
+Once you've set up your authenticator in the Steam Mobile App, you can find your authenticator code on the Steam Guard page, by selecting "Show Steam Guard code."
+[/list]
 ####  I don't have a phone.
 Can I still use the mobile authenticator?

 Not at this time.
 A supported phone is required.